prahladanand17/CreditCardFraud/README.md

 Imported Data from Kaggle Credit Card Fraud Detection Kernel.
 Credit for the data Goes to: Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015

+The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be/)